Scooby Apocalypse: Plot

 While some citizens of Jonestown rescue a few survivors, they find Fred, who appears to be in a zombified state, approaching them.
 They shoot him and report back to Velma, who believes it is best not to tell Daphne at this time.
 A day later, Scooby accidentally shocks himself while Daisy is fixing an electrical grid.
 Surprisingly, the electric shock fixes Scooby's implants, causing him to speak with a fully intellectual mind, rather than his usual limited vocabulary.
 Daphne laughs at this surprise, and the others join in (although Scooby does not find it amusing).
 Daphne apologizes, as there have been few times in their lives to laugh since Fred died.
 Upon saying this, she notices an uneasy silence in the room.
 Velma decides to come clean about Fred's return as a zombie.
 Daphne decides to blow off some steam by going hunting with Scrappy.

 Some time after hunting for Beasties, Scrappy and Daphne decide to take a rest.
-While Scrappy sleeps, Daphne contemplates suicide, as she wishes join Fred in death.
+While Scrappy sleeps, Daphne contemplates suicide, as she wishes to join Fred in death.
 Before she pulls the trigger, Zombie Fred approaches with a group of Beasties.
 Scrappy sees this, and tries to help Daphne with dealing with the Beasties, but Daphne (as well a mysterious stranger Scrappy seems to be working with) tells Scrappy to head to Jonestown to get backup.
-As Scrappy heads back, the stranger tells him to trust him, as this is for the best.
-The stranger also tells Scrappy that he is heading to Albany.
-It is revealed that Rufus is alive, and is with the stranger.
-The stranger is revealed to be another of Velma's brothers, Quentin Dinkley.
+As Scrappy heads back, the stranger tells him to trust him, and also tells Scrappy that he is heading to Albany.
+It is revealed that Rufus is alive, and is with the stranger, who is revealed to be another of Velma's brothers, Quentin Dinkley.

 At Jonestown, Cliffy tries to cope with Scooby's new intelligence, as he feels that he will lose him, just as he has lost his friends and family in the apocalypse.
 Scooby promises that will not happen.
 Meanwhile, Shaggy has noticed that Velma has been behaving erratically, even going back to calling him "Norville", which she knows that Shaggy hates.
 Shaggy confronts her, and she admits that she is now pregnant.
 While Shaggy is ecstatic, the celebration is cut short when Scrappy comes back and tells them that Zombie Fred has kidnapped Daphne.

-Fred tries to get Daphne to listen to her, but she refuses, as she does not believe that she is talking to the real Fred.
-Fred tries to explain that the nanites have chosen him as an avatar to represent their voices, but she does not listen to him.
+Fred tries to get Daphne to listen to her, but she refuses, as she does not believe that she is talking to the real Fred, who tries to explain that the nanites have chosen him as an avatar to represent their voices, but she does not listen to him.
 Daphne is able to escape from Fred and his Beasties just as the group come by with the Mystery Machine.
 As they are heading back, Fred stands in front of the way.
-Daphne tells Shaggy to run him over, but Shaggy refuses, braking just before touching Fred.
-Fred gets on his knees and surrenders.
+Daphne tells Shaggy to run him over, but Shaggy refuses, braking just before touching Fred, who gets on his knees and surrenders.
 As the gang approaches, a helicopter arrives, carrying Velma's brothers, Quentin and a severely burned Rufus.
 Quentin says he will explain, but shoots Fred's head off first.